joost-morsink/FF-admin-module/wiki/conversion_day.md

 # Conversion day

 Conversion day exist of three different subprocesses, which may or may not occur on the same day.
+For these subprocesses, we have designed [checklists](./checklist) to aid in going through the process correctly.

 ## Overview